 Brand and Media Partnerships.
-Brand and media partnerships revenue for the six months ended June 30, 2018 increased \$425,134, or over 300%, compared to the same period in 2017.
-The increase was due to the growing visibility of our brand and platform.
-Brand and media partnerships revenue for the six months ended June 30, 2018 included amounts from Logitech, Inc. ("Logitech"), Red Bull North America, Inc. ("Red Bull"), Tribeca Film Festival and Samsung, as compared to brand and media partnerships revenue for the six months ended June 30, 2017 solely from our partnership with Viacom Media Networks' Nickelodeon ("Nickelodeon").
+Brand and media partnerships revenue for Fiscal 2018 increased \$797,397, or over 300%, compared to the prior year period.
+This year over year increase was primarily attributable to the growing visibility of our brand and platform, and an increase in marketing and sales resources and related activities focusing on increasing the number of new brand and media partnerships and strengthening existing brand and media partnerships.
+Brand and media partnerships revenue for Fiscal 2018 included amounts from Logitech, Inc. ("Logitech"), Red Bull North America, Inc., Sony Pictures Entertainment ("Sony"), Viacom Media Networks ("Nickelodeon"), Tribeca Film Festival and Samsung.
+Brand and media partnerships revenues Fiscal 2017 was primarily comprised of revenues from partnerships with Advanced Micro Devices, Inc., Nickelodeon, Mattel, Inc. and DMG Entertainment.